abhishekdev/vagrant-jantos/README.md

 	- Put in `[projectroot]/install/oracle/` (Create directories if required)

 * For Windows Hosts:
 	- Ensure that you have VirtualBox directory in your `%PATH%`.
-Usually `Program Files\Oracle\VirtualBox` for deafult installs
+Usually `Program Files\Oracle\VirtualBox` for default installations
 	- To use ssh on Windows OS, install ssh client like Cygwin, MinGW or Git, all of which contain an SSH client.
 Or use PuTTY SSH client the following authentication information:
 ```
 Host: 127.0.0.1